Born Again (Black Sabbath album): Recording

 Sabbath began recording in May 1983 at Richard Branson's Manor Studio, in the Oxfordshire countryside.
 Engineer Robin Black had worked with the band in the mid-1970s on Sabotage and received a co-producer credit on Born Again.

 During recording, the band members lived at Manor Studio while Gillan chose to live outside the house, alone, in a marquee tent on the studio grounds: "I thought he was joking, but when I arrived at the Manor I saw this marquee outside and I thought, fucking hell, he's serious.
 Ian had put up this big, huge tent.
 It had a cooking area and a bedroom and whatever else", said Iommi.
-Butler said that the tent situation and Gillan's refusal to live with his new bandmates, in hindsight, likely indicated that the vocalist didn't view himself as a member of the band.
+Butler said that the tent situation and Gillan's refusal to live with his new bandmates, in hindsight, likely indicated how the vocalist didn't view himself as a member of the band.

 "Ian's lyrics were about sexual things or true facts, even about stuff that happened at The Manor there and then," Iommi said.
 "They were good, but quite a departure from Geezer's and Ronnie's lyrics."
 For example, Gillan returned from a local pub one evening, took a car belonging to drummer Ward, and commenced racing around a go-cart track on the Manor Studio property.
 He crashed the car, which burst into flames after he escaped uninjured.
 He wrote the album's opening "Trashed" about the experience.
 Butler felt that Gillan's lyrics on tracks such as "Digital Bitch" and "Keep It Warm" were good, but much better suited to the musical style of Deep Purple than Black Sabbath.

 "Disturbing the Priest" was written after a rehearsal space – set up by Iommi in a small building near a local church – received noise complaints from the resident priests.
 "We wanted this effect on 'Disturbing the Priest'," recalled the guitarist, "and Bill got this big bucket of water and he got this anvil.
 It was really heavy, and he'd got it hanging on a piece of rope and lower it in to get this effect: hit it and lower it in, and then lift it out again.
 It was a great effect, but it took hours to do."

 The band got along well, but it became apparent to all involved that Gillan's style did not quite mesh with the Sabbath sound.
-In 1992, he told director Martin Baker, "I was the worst singer Black Sabbath ever had.
-It was totally, totally incompatible with any music they'd ever done.
-I didn't wear leathers, I wasn't of that image...I think the fans probably were in a total state of confusion."
-In 1992, Iommi admitted to Guitar World, "Ian is a great singer, but he's from a completely different background, and it was difficult for him to come in and sing Sabbath material."
+In 1992, Gillan told director Martin Baker he was "the worst singer Black Sabbath ever had.
+It was totally, totally incompatible with any music they'd ever done [and] I think the fans probably were in a total state of confusion."
+In 1992, Iommi was quoted in Guitar World saying "Ian is a great singer" but generally not well suited for Black Sabbath's material.
+To the contrary, Ward recalled Gillian worked well in the studio and "delicately put lyrics together.
+It made sense.
+I thought he did an excellent job."